-General Hospital Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna
+‘General Hospital’ Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna

 Lucy Coe (Lynn Herring) seems certain that General Hospital will be sold and torn down for condos but Tracy Quartermaine (Jane Elliot) is not ready to accept defeat.
 Tracy is displeased when Lucy tells her “GH dies today.”

-Didn’t Lucy hear that the Quartermaines put in an offer to General Hospital or is Lucy so certain because she plans to vote against them at the board meeting?
+Didn’t Lucy hear that the Quartermaines put in an offer to General Hospital, or is Lucy so certain because she plans to vote against them at the board meeting?
 Lucy is a money grubber, so Julian and Gray could easily have bought her vote.

-General Hospital on Friday, February 24 promises shock and awe and life or death drama according to these General Hospital spoilers.
+General Hospital on Friday, February 24 promises shock and awe and life or death drama, according to these General Hospital spoilers.